Rules for Remi

 When a player goes out, all other players count the points for cards remaining in their hands:

-Points are recorded and totaled through all seven rounds.
-The player with the lowest total score wins!
+Points are recorded and totaled across all seven rounds.
+The player with the lowest total score wins.

-Bonus rule: If a player cuts exactly the right number of cards before dealing (leaving one card as the upcard), that player gets -50 points bonus!
+Bonus rule: If a player cuts exactly the right number of cards before dealing (leaving one card as the upcard), that player gets -50 points.

 Tips and Strategy

-• Dump high cards: Prioritize getting rid of jokers and aces early
+- Dump high cards early: Get rid of jokers and aces as soon as you can

-• Be careful with buys: Each buy gives you two extra cards
+- Be careful with buys: Each buy adds two cards to your hand

-• In round 7: Remember you must go out all at once
+- Round 7: Remember that you must go out all at once

 Variations

-• "Liverpool" rule: If you discard a card that could have been played, others can call "Liverpool!" forcing you to take it back plus a penalty card
+- "Liverpool" rule: If you discard a card that could have been played, others can call "Liverpool!" and force you to take it back plus a penalty card